 Aesthetic Processes Forms

-Atelier Avéus* was founded by French Architect and designer Morgane Roux-Lafargue.
+Morgane Avéus* was founded by French Architect and designer Morgane Roux-Lafargue.

 Image by Six N. Five

-We had the privilege to discuss with French Architect Morgane Roux and get a better understanding of her background and how Atelier Avéus was born.
+We had the privilege to discuss with French Architect Morgane Roux and get a better understanding of her background and how Morgane Avéus was born.
 A short insight in her work, revealing her fresh interests and approach to new creations gave us the opportunity to understand her innovative vision in the contemporary field of interior design.

-Atelier Avéus’s creations are based on strong conceptual ideas and explore the universal memory theme, while calling upon varied cultural references.
+Morgane Avéus’s creations are based on strong conceptual ideas and explore the universal memory theme, while calling upon varied cultural references.
 Morgane’s work is the result of deep research in iconic and symbolic references and combine the different areas of design and art.
 The result produces truly aesthetic objects, whose functionality becomes fully perceptible at a second glance.

 “Working at a smaller scale allows you to have more control over the project and its completion.”